mardmt/Cardio-Analytics/CLINICAL_FINDINGS.md

 **Clinical meaning:** Primary PCI is the gold-standard treatment for STEMI and must be performed within 90 minutes of patient arrival (door-to-balloon time).
-The volume seen here is consistent with the expected STEMI incidence for a regional Greek hospital serving a population of several hundred thousand people.
+The volume seen here is consistent with the expected STEMI incidence for one of teh biggest hospitals -in teh country- serving a population of several hundred thousand people.
 Maintaining this capacity requires around-the-clock staffing of the cath lab, interventional cardiologists, and nursing staff.